xinthink/xinthink.github.com/_posts/flutter/2020-02-27-build-a-note-taking-app-with-flutter-firebase---part-i.md

 }
 ```

-The `StreamProvider`/`Consumer` pair here is to watch the `onAuthStateChanged`, which is a stream of Firebase authentication events, whenever the signed-in state has changed, the `Consumer` will get notified and re-build the widget according to the current state.
+The `StreamProvider`/`Consumer` pair here is to watch the `onAuthStateChanged`, a stream of Firebase authentication events, whenever the signed-in state has changed, the `Consumer` will get notified and re-build the widget according to the current state.

 A little trick here is to use a `CurrentUser` to wrap the `FirebaseUser`, to distinguish the default initial and the unauthenticated state, both of which are `null`.